How to Apply

 |Although fluency in certain foreign languages is required for particular markets this is not an absolute requirement as there are also English speaking locations.
 Fluency is required for markets such as French/German/Dutch/Spanish/Italian/Russian/Polish/Japanese/Korean or Chinese.
 English speaking locations include: UK/USA/U.A.E./Australia/Holland/Sweden.
 Note: locations are subject to confirmation.|

-It is a requirement that the Fellows are willing/able to live in a foreign country, and travel in-market at short notice and sometimes where public transport may be limited.
+It is a requirement that the Fellows are willing/able to live in a foreign country, and travel in-market.

 An MSc International Marketing Practice is awarded by UCD Michael Smurfit Graduate Business School upon completion of the Fellowship programme.
 This is a Level 9 NFQ qualification.